 Cooperation relationships between local enterprises and institutions in selected partner countries and German and European companies and institutions have improved.

-The Global Business Network (GBN) programme, funded by BMZ, is a global project that combines entrepreneurial spirit with sustainable economic and social activity.
-To this end, the project sets up Business & Cooperation Desks in selected countries in Africa and Asia where there previously were no offices of German Chambers of Commerce Abroad (AHKs) or Delegations of German Industry and Commerce.
-There is huge potential for cooperation with German industry and commerce in these countries.
-The Business & Cooperation Desks are integrated into the GIZ offices and are managed by GBN coordinators.
-These coordinators work closely with the relevant regional AHKs and, where possible, with bilateral business associations.
-The division of responsibilities between the GBN coordinators and the AHKs’ regional coordinators is an important component of the programme.
+Funded by the German Federal Ministry for Economic Cooperation and Development (BMZ), the Global Business Network (GBN) Programme is a global project that combines entrepreneurship with sustainable economic and social engagement.
+For this purpose, the project is setting up Business & Cooperation Desks in selected countries in Africa and Asia.
+The focus is on countries, which are not yet covered by German foreign trade institutions.
+The desks are integrated into the GIZ offices and are looked after by the GBN-Coordinators.
+They work closely with the regionally responsible AHKs and, where possible, with bilateral trade associations.
+The division of labour between the GBN-Coordinators and the AHK Regional Coordinators is an important part of the programme.

 For GIZ projects:

-The GBN programme forms a global cooperation network together with the development cooperation scouts (EZ-Scouts) and ExperTS.
-The development cooperation scouts act as development policy advisors on behalf of BMZ in business associations, regional associations, Chambers of Commerce and Industry and Chambers of Skilled Crafts in Germany, and also in foundation organisations in cooperation with Engagement Global.
-The ExperTS programme provides advice to local, German and European companies on development policy issues at German Chambers of Commerce Abroad and Delegations of German Industry and Commerce in around 30 countries.
+The GBN Programme works closely with the programmes EZ-Scouts and ExperTS.
+The EZ-Scouts act as development policy advisors on behalf of BMZ in chambers, organisations and associations in German industry, and also in foundation organisations in cooperation with Engagement Global.
+The ExperTS Programme provides advice to local, German and European companies on development policy issues at German Chambers of Commerce Abroad and Delegations of German Industry and Commerce in around 30 countries.